abhayagiri/beginning-our-day/manuscripts/markdown/vol1.md

 feeding, encouraging or supporting the embellishment and dramatization of experience.

-On the in-breath, "Bud," on the out-breath, "dho,"---it's simple and helpful.
+On the in-breath, "bud," on the out-breath, "dho,"---it's simple and helpful.
 Because it is the name of the Buddha, it's a reminder of bringing the presence of the Buddha into each in-breath and each out-breath.
 It's bringing the recollection of the Buddha---both as the